bilbopicard/BottomsUp/README.md

 https://app-bottoms-up.herokuapp.com/

 * Search for cocktails
-* Read cocktail ingredients and the instructions for for to make them
+* Learn cocktail ingredients and the instructions for how to make them
 * Add comments to cocktails

 ### Feature Spotlight